climate-tech-handbook/climate-tech-handbook/docs/event-reporting-climate-week-nyc.md

 ---
-title: Help us cover Seattle climate events!
+title: Help us cover Climate Week NYC!
 displayed_sidebar: docSidebar
 ---

+## There are over 600 climate events for one week New York

 There are so many fantastic events going on in Seattle, you probably can't make them all.